cubait/cuba-component-forgot-password/README.md

 are back-ported to older ones.
 Please update your CUBA version as soon as possible, if you are in need of some features available only in a recent release (see the [CHANGELOG](./CHANGELOG.md) for reference).

+#### BREAKING CHANGE NOTICES

+**1.0.0**
+- The `loginWindow` screen has been refactored a bit.
+You need to change your code if you have extended this screen, otherwise no action is required.
+- CUBA 6.9 makes the `Anonymous` role a *Denying* role by default.
+So **if you install the component in a brand new project, it will not work until you adjust the permissions for the `Anonymous` role**.
+No action is required if upgrading an existing project, or your `Anonymous` role is already configured with the needed roles.
+Please see the paragraph *Setup the Anonymous role* in the *Usage* section, for instructions on how to setup a new CUBA 6.9 project.

 ## Supported DBMS engines

 Since version 0.2.0 this plugin supports the following RDBMS engines: